hashicorp/terraform-provider-aws/website/docs/d/ssmcontacts_contact.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `alias` - A unique and identifiable alias of the contact or escalation plan.
 * `type` - The type of contact engaged.
-A single contact is type PERSONAL and an escalation plan is type ESCALATION.
+A single contact is type `PERSONAL` and an escalation plan is type `ESCALATION`.
 * `display_name` - Full friendly name of the contact or escalation plan.
 * `tags` - Map of tags to assign to the resource.